Best Camera for Sports Photography: 12 Top Picks in 2024

 What is the best camera for sports photography?

-Let’s get straight to the first camera!
+Let’s jump straight into the first (and best) camera!

-Canon R6 II
+Canon R6 Mark II best sports photography camera

 Sebas' take